-The Group has an unfunded defined benefit plan covering all its regular employees.
-Be alto are computed using an amount equivalent to one-half month's salary for every and the six months or more of service considered as one year.
-The retirement liability is merined using the projected unit credit method.
-The latest available actuarial report of the company is as at December 31, 2020.
+The Group has an unfunded defined benefit plan covering all its regular employers.
+Be sets are computed using an amount equivalent to one-half month's salary for every set at the set with six months or more of service considered as one year.
+The retirement liability is operational using the projected unit credit method.
+The latest available actuarial report of the Company is as at December 31, 2020.

-The components of the retirement benefit expense included in "Salaries and employees" benefits" presented under "General and administrative" account in the consolidated statements of comprehensive income are as follows:
+The components of the retirement benefit expense included in "Salaries and employees' benefits" presented under "General and administrative" account in the consolidated statements of comprehensive income are as follows:

 (In Thousand

-2020 2019 20.8
+2020 2019 20:3

 Retirement benefit cost:

-Current service cost P13,912 P12,463 F18:264
+Current service cost P1 3,91 2 P12,463 F18:264

 Interest cost 3,147 2,537

-- Interest cost P17,059 ₽15,000
+THE COST P17,059 ₽15,000

-The components of retirement liability recognized in the consolidated statement of mancial position and the changes in the present value of defined benefit obligation as at the probability are as follows:
+The components of retirement liability recognized in the consolidated stations at the present value of defined benefit obligation as at the present are as follows:

 (In Thousands)

-2020 119
+2020 1 1 9

 Present value of defined benefit obligation:

-Balance at beginning of year P65,784
+Balance at beginning of year P65,7 84

 Current service cost 13,912

 Remeasurement loss (gain) (5,368)

 Benefits paid (4,217)

-Interest cost 3, 147 27.97
+Interest cost 3,1 47 2.537

 Balance at end of year P73 ,258

-The accumulated remeasurement gain on retirement liability, net of days to recognized in the equity section of the consolidated statements of financial pressure and to 46.3 million and P41.0 million as at December 31, 2020 and 2019, respectively.
+The accumulated remeasurement gain on retirement liability, net of discussion of tax, recognized in the equity section of the consolidated statements of financial possess to P 46.3 million and P41.0 million as at December 31, 2020 and 2019, respectively.